-Students on Academic Warning and Academic Probation must consult with the Student Support Office prior to selecting their courses for the next academic term and must obtain their academic advisor's approval to register.

-- As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by the Student Support Manager and the Academic Advising Center Coordinator to encourage academic growth and result in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades.
+- Students on Academic Warning and Academic Probation must consult with the Academic Support Division prior to selecting their courses for the next academic term and must obtain their academic advisor's approval to register. - As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by the Associate Director of Student Retention and Success and the Academic Advising Coordinator to encourage academic growth and result in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades.